-[Back]

 Storage configuration

-FILE SYSTEM SUMMARY
+ILE SYSTEM SUMMARY

-MOUNT POINT SIZE TYPE DEVICE TYPE [/ 6.875G new ext4 new partition of local disk >]
+E TYPE DEVICE TYPE 75G new ext4 new partition of local disk >]

 AVAILABLE DEVICES

-No available devices
+No available device: S

-[Create software RAID (md) >] [Create volume group (LVM) >]
+[Create software RAII [Create volume group

-USED DEVICES
+JSED DEVICES

 [Done] [Reset] [Back]

 Storage configuration

 FILE SYSTEM SUMMARY

-Confirm destructive action -

-Selecting Continue below will begin the installation process and result in the loss of data on the disks selected to be formatted.

-You will not be able to return to this or a previous screen once the installation has started.
+Selecting Continue result in the lose - Confirm destructive action - e below will begin the installation process and s of data on the disks selected to be formatted. ble to return to this or a previous screen once the started.

-Are you sure you want to continue?
+Are you sure you v want to continue?

 [No] [Continue]

 [Reset] [Back]

 Profile setup

-Enter the username and password you will use to log in to the system.
-You can configure SSH access on the next screen but a password is still neede for sudo.
+d password you will use to log in to the system.
+You ess on the next screen but a password is still needed

-Your name: Ed Example
+Your name : Ed Example

-Your server's name: 10.222.111.24

-The name it uses when it talks to other computers.
+Your server's name : 10.222.111.24 The name it uses when it talks to other computers

-Pick a username: ubuntu
+Pick a username : ubuntu

-Choose a password:
+Choose a password]:

-Confirm your password:
+Confirm your password]:

 [Done]

 SSH Setup

-stall the OpenSSH server package to enable secure remote
+stall the OpenSSH server package to enable secure remote r.

 [] Install OpenSSH server

 Import SSH identity: [No v] You can import your SSH keys from Github or Launchpad.

 Import Username:

 [X] Allow password authentication over SSH

 [Done] [Back]

-venient new feature to add the user's SSH keys during the installation to the system, since tem login password-less on the initial login!
+wenient new feature to add the user's SSH keys during the installation to the system, since tem login password-less on the initial login!

 SSH Setup

-You can choose to ins stall the OpenSSH server package to enable secure remote
+You can choose to ins access to your server stall the OpenSSH server package to enable secure remote r.

 [X] Install OpenSSH server

 Import SSH identity: [from Launchpad v] You can import your SSH keys from Github or Launchpad.

 Launchpad Username: user Enter your Launchpad username.

 [X] Allow password authentication over SSH

 [Done] [Back]

 SSH Setup

-You can choose to install the OpenSSH server package to enable secure remote access to your server.
+You can choose to install the OpenSSH server package to enable secure remote

+Confirm SS H keys -

-[] Confirm SSH k eys - Keys with the following fin use them? ngerprints we re fetched.
-Do you want to 2048 SHA256:joGsdfW7NbJRkg1 (RSA) 521 SHA256:T3JzxvB6K1GzXJpF frank.heimes@canonical.com °5NFgX4yXvk0j [Yes [No]
+Keys with the follow use them? ing fingerprints were fetched.
+Do you want to

-[Done [Back
+2048 SHA256:joGsdfW7 (RSA) NbJRkg17sRyXaegol R0iZEdDWdR9Hpbc2KIw user@W520

+521 SHA256:T3JzxvB6K 1GzXJpP5NFgX4yXv k0jhhgvbw01F7/fZ2c

+frank.heimes@canonic al.com (ECDSA)

+[Yes]

+[No]

+[Done]

+[Back]